ric-almeida/BiCoq_playground/README.md

 # BiCoq_playground
-Repo for playing with BiCoq, a formalization of bigraphs in Coq
+Repo for playing with BiCoq, a formalization of bigraphs in Coq: https://zenodo.org/records/14260205